 As baking soda in actuality is sodium bicarbonate, it contains a high level of sodium too.
 It is therefore not recommended for people who have hypertension and those who are undergoing a low sodium diet.
 As with anything, moderation is the key here.
 In fact, taking too much baking soda can even cause stomach pain, loss of appetite, headache or even seizure.
 So use with caution!

 While baking soda is one of the great bladder infection home remedies, its effectiveness is limited without Vitamin C. Baking soda has a natural reaction that helps to balance the acid from Vitamin C with the alkaline levels in the body.
-By doing this, the balanced levels will instantly increase the immune system allowing the body to fight the infection on its own.
+By doing this, the balanced levels will instantly activate the immune system allowing the body to fight off the infection on its own.

 Since baking soda is really only effective when taken with Vitamin C, you will need to increase your consumption of nutrients during this process.
 Vitamin C should be increased to its maximum intake as this will benefit the most.
-However, baking soda is also known to decrease levels of Vitamin B and Folic Acid, and due to this, it would be wise to add these vitamins onto your daily regimen.
+However, baking soda is also known to decrease levels of Vitamin B and Folic Acid, and due to this, it would be wise to add these vitamins onto your daily intake too.

 So, what is the best way to ingest the baking soda?
 It’s very simple; take half a teaspoon of baking soda and mix it into an 8 ounce glass of water.
 You can add some lemon juice if you like or if you prefer to add more water to help with taste, that would be fine, however, it is not recommended to add more baking soda.
 The best advice for consumption is that less is better; so keep your intake to a minimum.
 You can do this once a day for about three days, but no longer than this until the following week if symptoms persist.